Written by Parama K. Williams | 28 September 2020

 Now you understand the basic concept of chakras in the yoga system, let’s look at the top 10 yoga poses in terms of each chakra:

-You can see from the chart that each yoga pose corresponds to a color of the rainbow.
+You can see from the chart that each yoga pose corresponds to a colour of the rainbow.

 Consider the concept of your “light body” or “body of light”:

-Visible light contains a color spectrum that the human eye can view as the colors of the rainbow [4].
+Visible light contains a colour spectrum that the human eye can view as the colours of the rainbow [3].

 Your physical body has an energetic or vibrational aspect which is represented by the seven chakras.

-Each chakra is traditionally believed to correspond to the frequency of each color of the rainbow, which in turn corresponds to specific bodily functions.
+Each chakra is traditionally believed to correspond to the frequency of each colour of the rainbow, which in turn corresponds to specific bodily functions.

 A consistent yoga practice with proper sequencing can activate your “light body” by bringing all seven chakras into optimal functioning, thereby bringing your body and mind to its highest frequency.